 Candidates: Are you interviewing and need support?

 What could recruiters do if they didn’t spend half their time screening and scheduling applicants?
 With AI and automation removing many time-consuming tasks from a recruiter’s day, recruiters will find themselves with more time to focus on different parts of the TA organization.
 They can be especially effective as advisors and coaches to hiring managers; helping them through the hiring process and keeping them focused on candidates.

-With that in mind, here are the five discrete phases during the hiring process that recruiters can assist hiring managers with: opening the requisition, screening the applicants, interviewing the candidates, selecting the best, and making the offer.
+Here are the five distinct phases during the hiring process that recruiters can assist hiring managers with: opening the requisition, screening the applicants, interviewing the candidates, selecting the best, and making the offer.

 When opening a requisition, recruiters should set deadline expectations and lay out a map of the hiring process.
 Deadlines help keep hiring managers focused on hiring, and a process map allows them to see what they should focus on at each phase.

 It’s also a good time for recruiters to review EEOC regulations and answer any initial questions hiring managers have around the recruiting process or how your organization successfully hires.
 Hiring managers should also be reminded of the internal hiring process.
 This information will provide a solid foundation to build off of when recruiters get to the more ambiguous areas of the hiring process like interviewing and selecting.

 This is also the chance to get insight into the position they’re creating.
 It’s easy for a hiring manager to have a long list of responsibilities and candidate skills.
 Recruiters can help hiring managers refine that list to the skills necessary for job success, and translate those skills into the job description.This prep phase is also a great time to work on “knockout questions” for candidate screens.
 These questions, whether implemented in a phone screen or OnDemand interview, can help sort out candidates who don’t meet the skillsets or competencies for the job.
 Here are a few suggestions: